Void345/scrotscript/README.md

 `scrotscript -a` takes a screenshot of the active window

 <b>these are just normal scrot flags but i changed the letters because the scrot ones don't make sense :3</b>

+<b>EDIT:</b> i have been informed -s is for selection but i'm not accepting -u for focUsed